 But there’s a problem.
-The recipient of the visiting card will need to pull out her phone, open contacts, tediously type your contact details, and finally save you as contact.
+The recipient of the visiting card will need to pull out her phone, open contacts, tediously type your contact details, and finally save you as a contact.

 You know what’s going to happen?
-90% cases—your card is going to end up in trash.
+90% cases—your card is going to end up in the trash.
 Why?
 Because no one likes making the effort to save a contact.

 But with a digital business card, you can make the process easy for your target audience.

 In the next section, we will tell you what a digital business card actually is.

 B. What is a digital business card?

 A digital business card serves the same purpose as the traditional one.
 It helps you connect with your potential clients, partners, and co-workers.
 They help to share your contact details in one single view.

 Digital business cards are sustainable and save printing costs.
 Furthermore, you can also get useful insights to track sales management.

 They can either be created by a mobile app or a website.
 There are two types of digital business cards.
-One is the digital business card, which you send via an email and is known as an e-business card.
+One is the digital business card, which you send via email and is known as an e-business card.
 The second one is a QR Code-based business card, which is also known as the VCard QR Code.

 In this article, we will discuss both of them in detail.